b-it-bots/mas_domestic_robotics/mdr_hri/mdr_sound_communication/README.md

 ## Launch file parameters

 * ``config_files``: A string with the names of the configuration files which will be loaded to the sound_communication
+* ``sound_collection``: Specify a sound collection, default is willow-sound.
+All sounds must be contained inside the sound_collection folder.
+If additional sound collections are added, the sound collection folders must be located on the mdr_sound_communication folder.

 ## Config files examples: